March Art Activities for Upper Elementary

 “Excellent resource that offered a variety of different ways to complete an assignment for students on different levels.”

-Creatively kickstart New Year 2025 in your classroom!
-This fun fold-out cell phone art and writing activity is a fun way for students to reflect on 2024, set new goals, and make resolutions for 2025.
-Engage your students with this relatable New Year’s, ‘All About Me’ Instagram-style cell phone construction, art, and writing resource.
+Engage your students with this relatable New Years ‘All About Me’ Instagram-style cell phone construction, art, and writing resource.
 Kids love cell phones and drawing their own app images!

 New Year cell phone art and writing activity for kids